chavezheras/moving_pixel/content/Learn more about my work.md

 In my work I aim to integrate concepts from various theories of cinema, photography, aesthetics, and philosophy more generally, with advanced computational practice, such as computational modelling, time-series analysis, and machine learning.
 To get a flavour of this kind of work, see for example:

-- This [[Creanalytics|parametric supercut generator]] I made using shot-scale detection
+- This [[Projects/Creanalytics|parametric supercut generator]] I made using shot-scale detection
-- [[Made by Machine|An experimental AI-TV programme]] made in collaboration with BBC R&D
+- [[Projects/Made by Machine|An experimental AI-TV programme]] made in collaboration with BBC R&D
-- [[Focal length classifier|A focal length classifier]]I built to test the idea of an optical perspective in computer vision
+- [[Projects/Focal length classifier|A focal length classifier]]I built to test the idea of an optical perspective in computer vision

 I regularly present these and other [[Projects/]] at various [[All events|events]].
 Some of these experiments and ideas have become projects and [[Publications|publications]], and a more comprehensive account of recent research can be found in my new book [Cinema and Machine Vision](https://edinburghuniversitypress.com/book-cinema-and-machine-vision.html) (Edinburgh University Press, 2024).